Mustafaakgul354/agentbotv1/docs/architecture.md

 7. Booking agent publishes `BookingResult`; runtime logs and optionally notifies user.

 ## Security & Compliance Considerations
-- Store secrets encrypted; never log sensitive data.
+- Store secrets encrypted; the session store encrypts records with Fernet when `AGENTBOT_SESSION_KEY` is configured.
 - Rate-limit requests; conform to website's terms of service.
 - Use rotating proxies or IP pools cautiously and lawfully.
 - Audit trail for bookings and agent actions.